I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 I guess you can think of it in terms of the flow of "action" and the flow of "information."

-Information travels from the buds to the heart.
+Information is collected at the buds and flows to the heart.
 "Actions" travel from the heart to the buds.

 Actually, "action" is the wrong word.
 That would imply that the heart of the labyrinth is a decision-making apparatus.